richmondu/face_pay/README.md

 Deploying a facial recognition project can be a challenging task.
 Upper managers can be quite hesitant to adapt to this technology especially due to privacy and ethical issues surrounding face recognition.
-Its a digital project initiative for the technology savvy directors and managers.
+Its a digital project initiative for the well-funded companies with technology savvy directors and managers.